matn7/Google-Platform-Notes/system-expert/EducativeDesign.md

 - Each chunk replicated onto multiple ChunkServers to ensure high availability.
 - To ensure maximum data availability, master distributed replicas on different racks, so that clients can still read or write in case of a rack failure.
-- To handle master server crash, GFS stores the checkpoint in a compact B-tree-like form that can be directly mapped into memory and used for namespace lookup without extra parsing.
+- To handle master server crash, GFS stores the checkpoint in a compact **B-tree** like form that can be directly mapped into memory and used for namespace lookup without extra parsing.

 ### How does GFS perform master failover?

-- GFS relies on an external monitoring infrastructure to detect the master failure and switch the traffic to a backup master server.
+- GFS relies on an **external monitoring infrastructure** to detect the master failure and switch the traffic to a backup master server.

 ### What benefits does GFS get from a single master?